 8. Stykz – Free Easy Animation

 Perfect for: Beginners, including children

-Generally regarded as one of the easiest animation software to use, it is also one of the most basic (stick figure animation) As a plus point this is why it’s perfect for starters and beginner and it succeeds in giving you a good grounding in techniques like the use of onionskins, and frame-based work whilst at the same leaves you looking for more.
+Generally regarded as one of the easiest animation software to use, it is also one of the most basic (stick figure animation) As a plus point this is why it’s perfect for starters and beginners and it succeeds in giving you a good grounding in techniques like the use of onionskins, and frame-based work whilst at the same leaves you looking for more.
 It has an almost foolproof system with autosave, simple editing, coloring, etc.